 If you're new to power-based training, don't be scared away by the terms.
 The simplest way to define Functional Threshold Power (FTP) is the maximum average power a rider can maintain for an hour.
 Your current FTP number is important for a number of reasons:

-- It's your current, accurate guage of your fitness level right now.
+It's your current, accurate gauge of your fitness level right now.

-- Your FTP establishes your training zones within the inRide app.
+Your FTP establishes your training zones within the Kinetic Fit app.

-- And finally, the inRide app customizes your workout target intensity based on these accurate training zones — allowing you to TRAIN SMARTER, NOT HARDER
+And finally, the Kinetic Fit app automatically sets your workout target intensity based on the FTP-test established zones — allowing you to TRAIN SMARTER, NOT HARDER

 Establish Your Functional Threshold Power with the Fit app FTP Test Workout